Skip to Content

 It inhabits a broad range of landscapes, from open, dry terrains to woodlands close to wetlands, showing a preference for rugged environs that facilitate hunting.
 Its geographical spread extends over the Mediterranean into Asia.

-Bonelli’s eagle feeds predominantly on small to medium-sized birds and mammals, capturing them with its powerful talons after stealthy glides or high-speed pursuits.
+Bonelli’s eagle feeds predominantly on small—to medium-sized birds and mammals, capturing them with its powerful talons after stealthy glides or high-speed pursuits.
 Unfortunately, this species is threatened, with habitat loss and human interference being principal contributors.
-Conservation efforts are imperative for continuing Bonelli’s eagle in its natural habitats.
+Conservation efforts are imperative for keeping Bonelli’s eagle in its natural habitats.

 Crested Eagle